Awkward garden types and how thoughtful design solves them

 Which garden type sounds most like yours?

-Use the descriptions above to find the closest match to your own situation, then follow the link to the detailed guide.
-If your garden combines more than one challenge, the guides will help you understand which issues take priority.
+Use the quick reference below to find the closest match to your situation, then follow the link to the detailed guide.
+Many gardens combine more than one challenge – if yours does, the guides will help you understand which issues to prioritise in the design.

 Frequently asked questions